tve/mqboard/board/README.md

   boot phase and one thereafter.
 See the `board_config_tmpl.py` file for details.

 A very important note is that stdout, i.e., random stuff printed to the serial console is not captured for sending over MQTT!
-The reason is that it's a bit messy.
+The reason is that it's a bit messy and has unintended side-effects.
 The mqrepl directory may still have vestiges of an attempt in the abandoned `mqlogger.py` which could certainly be revived.

 What happened is that the somewaht frustrated author decided to try without hooking stdout and hasn't looked back since.